usnistgov/ndn-dpdk/docs/forwarder.md

 You can also programmatically activate the forwarder via GraphQL using the `activate` mutation, passing the JSON document as the `forwarder` input.

 The `ndndpdk-svc` service process can be activated only once.
-You must restart the process to activate again as a different role or with different parameters.
+You must restart the systemd service or Docker container to activate again as a different role or with different parameters.

+### What's My Activation Parameters?

+All fields in the forwarder activation parameters are optional.
+You can pass an empty JSON object `{}` to activate the forwarder with default settings, which would work if your system has sufficient CPU and memory described in [hardware known to work](hardware.md) "CPU and memory" section.
+If this is your first time setting up NDN-DPDK, it is strongly recommended to use a system with the required resources.

+The optimal activation parameters to take full advantage of your system is hardware dependent.
+See [hardware known to work](hardware.md) and [performance tuning](tuning.md) for hints.

 ### Authoring Activation Parameters in TypeScript